Sweet and Simple Painted Rocks

 Painted Rocks stems

 Use the dot tool to create the dots for the flowers.
 You can also use a toothpick.
-It works just as well.
+Flatten the tip of the toothpick out slightly if you want a little larger dots.
+It works just as well as the tool.

 Painted Rocks purple flowers

-I used a lighter green for these stems.
-I started out just outlining the leaves but then decided to paint the inside.
+I used a lighter green for these stems and started out just outlining the leaves but then decided to paint the inside.

 Painted Rocks leaves

-I like the inside painted so much better.
-The inside is the same darker green used with the other flowers.
+Painting the inside of the leaves gives it a whole different look.
+The inside is the same darker green used on the other flowers.
+I think it has a modern feel now.

 Painted Rocks greenery